How to Pay Yourself as a Small Business Owner

 How you pay yourself will be determined by your business entity.
 As an example, someone who runs a sole proprietorship will pay themselves differently than someone who runs an S corporation.

 As a sole proprietor, you are the only owner of your business.
 A sole proprietorship is a pass-through entity, meaning that all profits are passed through to the business owner.
 Rather than paying yourself a regular paycheck as an employee, you’ll pay yourself an owner’s draw.
-That can be as simple as writing yourself a check or doing an automated clearing house (ACH) transfer — we’ll cover those details, below.
+That can be as simple as writing yourself a check or doing an automated clearing house (ACH) transfer.
+You will pay taxes on any income when you file your personal income taxes.

 In a partnership, unlike a sole proprietorship, there is more than one owner.
 However, like a sole proprietorship, it’s also a pass-through entity, and thus all profits will be passed through to the partners.
 Partners are not employees paid a salary, but they do pay themselves with an owner’s distribution.